Quaternionic Pole Placement via Companion Forms and the Ackermann Formula: Companion Form and Companion Polynomial

-with $\{\lambda_i\}$ the multiset of right zeros of $a(\lambda).$\\ \emph{Step 3:} The left zeros of $a(\lambda)$ are known to be similar to the right zeros of $a(\lambda)$ \cite{GordonMotzkin65} and as such are also in the right spectrum of $A_c.$ \end{proof}
+\emph{Step 3:} The left zeros of \(a(\lambda)\) are known to be similar to its right zeros \cite{GordonMotzkin65}.
+By Step~2, the right spectrum of \(A_c\) contains the entire similarity class of every right zero.
+Hence every left zero of \(a(\lambda)\) is a right eigenvalue of \(A_c\) as well. \end{proof}

 The companion polynomial can actually be associated with any cyclic quaternionic matrix $A$ using its controllable companion form $A_c.$

 \begin{Def}[\emph{Companion polynomial of a controllable pair}] Let $(A,B)$ with $A\in\HH^{n\times n}$ and $B\in\HH^{n}$ satisfy that the controllability matrix $\mathcal C=[B,AB,\dots,A^{n-1}B]$ is invertible over $\HH$.
 Let $(A_c,B_c)$ be the lower controllable companion form of $(A,B)$; this form is unique.
 The \emph{companion polynomial} of $(A,B)$ is the monic quaternionic polynomial